SaisatwikBiku/python-salad/README.md

 Here are the projects currently included in this repository:

+-Impression Predictor:
+Impression Predictor is a Machine Learning program that predicts the number of clicks and impressions for a given query.
+The program uses Linear Regression to learn the relationship between the queries and their corresponding clicks and impressions, based on a dataset of past queries and their click and impression counts.

 -Genre Predictor:
 This is a machine learning project built with Python that predicts music genre preferences based on age and gender.
 The program reads a CSV file that contains data on age, gender, and genres liked by the user, where 0 represents female and 1 represents male.
 The program trains a machine learning model and outputs the accuracy rate of the model.